 The traditional retail sector is being displaced by hyper and supermarkets, and demand for packaged food continues to increase.
 Major drivers of this transition include increasing disposable income, a growing population and the creation and expansion of urban centers.
-Total 2019 retail sales of packaged food were approximately \$20 billion, and of that amount, 59 percent was generated through traditional channels while 41 percent came through modern retail channels.
+Total 2020 retail sales of packaged food were approximately \$21 billion, and of that amount, 59 percent was generated through traditional channels while 41 percent came through modern retail channels.

-U.S. food products typically command higher margins compared to imports from Asia and Arab countries and are generally viewed as a higher quality product compared to locally produced or imported products from other countries.
+U.S. food products typically command higher margins compared to imports from Asia and Arab countries and are generally viewed as a higher-quality product compared to locally produced products.
 As a result, demand for U.S. food products has been increasing.
-U.S. exports of consumer-oriented food products to the Kingdom increased by 11 percent in 2019 and reached a record high of \$588 million, which accounted for approximately 45 percent of the total U.S. agricultural exports to Saudi Arabia.
+U.S. exports of consumer-oriented food products to the Kingdom decreased five percent to \$560 million in 2020 due mainly to the Saudi government's decision to close the country's airspace for several weeks for all flights, including aircargo shipments, following the outbreak of COVID-19.
+Even though this affected U.S. exports in 2020, U.S. Customs data for January-March 2021 indicates a 23.1 percent increase in U.S. agricultural products compared to the same period in 2020.
+Post expects U.S. consumer-oriented food products to rebound this year due to a continued expansion of retail outlets, full-scale resumption of the food service sector, and continued expansion of food home delivery services.